 - Not all of your DPOF settings may be applied in printing by the printer or photo development service, in some cases. - Imay be displayed on the camera to warn you that the memory card has print settings that were configured on another camera.
 Changing the print settings using this camera may overwrite all previous settings. - Setting [Date] to [On] may cause some printers to print the date twice.

-- Specifying [Index] will prevent you from choosing [On] for both [Date] and [File No.] at the same time. - The date is printed in a format matching setting details in [Date/Time] on the †† tab, accessible by pressing the MENU button (p.
-17). - Index printing is not available on some Canon PictBridge-compatible printers (sold separately).
+- Specifying [Index] will prevent you from choosing [On] for both [Date] and [File No.] at the same time. - Index printing is not available on some Canon PictBridge-compatible printers (sold separately).

 Setting Up Printing for Individual Images